 Seeking advice from an employee's own union/association/federation/network or legal representative in addressing harassment/discrimination is permitted, and may be required by some Collective Agreements and/or Terms and Conditions of Employment.
-While staff may seek advisement from their own legal representative, their own HRO recognizes employee's at cost. the only an union/association/federation/ representatives as the employee's legal representative.
+While staff may seek advisement from their own legal representative, at their own cost, the HRO only recognizes an employee's union/association/federation/ representatives as the employee's legal representative.
 The HRO will not communicate directly, with a staff's lawyer.